-Deposits placed with government banks include certificates of deposits, issued by EDB, amounting to approximately \$2.1 millions.
+Deposits placed with government banks include a certificate of deposit, issued by EDB, amounting to approximately \$2.1 million.
 These deposits are unsecured and uncollaterized.
-However, no losses related to defaults by EDB on deposit transactions have been incurred by the Authority through June 30, 2020.
+However, no losses related to defaults by EDB on deposit transactions have been incurred by the Authority through June 30, 2022.
+It is renewable and the maturity date is July 6, 2021.
+The certificate of deposit earns interests at .1998%.